algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - This ensures that every team member can readily comprehend the testing requirements.

-  - Assignees for these test cases will include both QA's and individuals responsible for the respective features.
+  - Assignees for these test cases will include both QA's and software engineers.

 ### 4.5 Validation and Bug Report Management
   - The bugs will be tracked through tickets on Github issues only.
-The technical team will gather information on a daily basis from Github, and request additional details from the project manager and the QA.
-The technical team will work on fixes.
+Software engineers will gather information on a daily basis from Github, and request additional details from the project manager and the QA's.
+Software Engineers will work on fixes.
 The title must be clear and explicit so that everyone can understand what bug it is.
 Each bug report will be created on GitHub issues with the label "bug".
 The people in charge of resolving the bug will be set as assignees.
   <br>

   - A template for those tickets has been created :
   <p float="left">
   <img src="Images/bugReport.png" width="900" />
   </p>

-  - It is QA's responsibility to open a bug report, link it to the corresponding test case, assign an initial severity, retest and close the bug>.
+  - It is QA's responsibility to open a bug report, link it to the corresponding test case, assign an initial severity, retest and close the bug.

-  - It is Project Manager's responsibility to review the severity of the bugs and facilitate with the technical team the fix and its implementation, communicate with QA's when the test can continue or should be halt, request the QA's to retest, and modify status as the bug progresses through the cycle.
+  - It is Project Manager and Tehnical Lead responsibility to review the severity of the bugs and facilitate with the software engineers team the fix and its implementation, communicate with QA's when the test can continue or should be halt, request the QA's to retest, and modify status as the bug progresses through the cycle.

-  - It is Technical team's responsibility to review the bug report on a daily basis, ask for details if necessary, fix the bug, communicate to the Project Manager the fix is done.
+  - It is Software Engineers responsibility to review the bug report on a daily basis, ask for details if necessary, fix the bug, communicate to the Project Manager and Technical Lead the fix is done.

   - Bug found during the testing will be categorized according to the bug reporting template implemented directly on Github issues and the categories are:

  | Severity | Impact |